TheGentlePotato/TheGentlePotato/README.md

 # 💫 About Me:
 Hi!
-I’m a student with a strong interest in Cybersecurity, especially in Security Operations Center (SOC) roles.
-I’m passionate about learning how to detect, analyze, and respond to cyber threats.<br><br>I enjoy improving my technical skills through hands-on practice, CTF challenges, and continuous learning in areas like network security, digital forensics, and incident response.
-My goal is to build a solid foundation and grow into a professional SOC analyst in the future.
+I’m a Cybersecurity student with a strong interest in Security Operations Center (SOC) roles.
+I am passionate about understanding how cyber threats are detected, analyzed, and mitigated in real-world environments.

+I continuously improve my technical skills through hands-on practice, including CTF challenges and practical lab exercises.
+I am particularly interested in network security, log analysis, digital forensics, and incident response.
+My goal is to build a strong technical foundation and develop into a skilled SOC analyst who can effectively protect and monitor organizational systems.

 # 💻 Tech Stack: